magento/devdocs/guides/v2.0/extension-dev-guide/plugins.md

 #### Around methods
 Around methods are defined such that their code is run both before and after the observed method.
 This allows you to completely override a method.
 Around methods must have the same name as the observed method with 'around' as the prefix.

-Before the list of the original method's arguments, around methods receive a `Closure` that will allow a call to the next method in the chain.
-When the `Closure` is called, the next plugin or the observed function is called.
+Before the list of the original method's arguments, around methods receive a `callable` that will allow a call to the next method in the chain.
+When the `callable` is called, the next plugin or the observed function is called.

 <div class="bs-callout bs-callout-warning">
-  <p>If the around method does not call the <code>Closure</code>, it will prevent the execution of all the plugins next in the chain and the original method call.</p>
+  <p>If the around method does not call the <code>callable</code>, it will prevent the execution of all the plugins next in the chain and the original method call.</p>
 </div>

 Below is an example of an around method adding behavior before and after an observed method: